10503

 Found in I.5.3. in 1873, now on display in VII.1.8 The Stabian Baths, men’s changing room.

-Known as the Seventh Victim or The Sick Man.
+Known as the Seventh Victim or The Sick Man or the Sleeping Man.

 This plaster cast was recovered by Fiorelli on 25th September 1873 during the excavation of the garden of I.5.3.